 - Clean, intuitive interface is easy to use while offering features for professional photographers and videographers

-- Optimized for iPhone and iPad
+- Universal app for iPhone and iPad

 - No advertisements

-Time-lapse tips and example: New York City Marathon
+Time-lapse tips and example: New York City Marathon in 4K Ultra HD

 The example above captures runners passing through Brooklyn at the 10 kilometer checkpoint of the New York City Marathon on November 3, 2013.
 The participants are headed north on 4th Avenue along the western edge of Park Slope towards Downtown Brooklyn, and, because the D and R subway lines “run” underneath 4th Ave, there are even more people traveling this corridor beneath the surface!

 I shot this time-lapse video with my Panasonic Lumix GH3 using my calculator tool to determine the time between shutter activations.
 In the GH3’s time lapse mode, I set the Shooting Interval to every 15 seconds and recorded for 7 and a half hours.
-The result was a clip that was 1 minute long when imported into Adobe Premiere Pro as an image sequence at 30 frames-per-second.
+The result was a clip that was about 1 minute long when imported into Adobe Premiere Pro as an image sequence at 30 frames-per-second.